5/1/2024

 speaker

 Great.
 Thanks for taking my question.
 I guess, yeah, again, I just wanted to go back to the volume front.
-So do you think it's possible that we revert to, say, a flattish or a 0 or a 1% growth trajectory maybe in the back half of this year, especially facing easy comps and Q3, Q4, and maybe some capacity additions and your magma build out?
-And is that kind of where you place long-term glass demand or do you think there's been some structural weakness now that we should revert to maybe a lower growth rate?
+So do you think it's possible that we revert to, say, a flattish or a 1% growth trajectory maybe in the back half of this year, especially facing easy comps and Q3, Q4 and maybe some capacity additions and your magma build out and is that kind of where you place long-term glass demand or do you think there's been some structural weakness now that we should revert to maybe a lower growth rate?

 speaker

-So our expectation is that we will go back to prepandemic levels, and the same is the perspective of our customers.
-So every customer we talk to is planning to go back to prepandemic or slightly higher depending on the industry in which they are.
-So now as the stock finalizes, which has been the largest driver of our sales drop, and consumer comes back up, we should be able to start seeing that level of performance.
-Knowing exactly where that is going to fall is difficult, but our expectation is that we're going to, later in the year and actually in the year, will be a much different pace when compared to today.
+So our expectation is that we will go back to pre-pandemic levels and the same is the perspective of our customers.
+So every customer we talk to is planning to go back to pre-pandemic or slightly higher, depending on the industry in which they are.
+So now as the stocking finalizes, which is being the largest driver of our sales drop, and consumer comes back up, we should be able to start seeing that level of performance.
+Knowing exactly where that is going to fall is difficult, but our expectation is that we're going to, later in the year and exiting the year, will be a much different pace when compared to today.

 speaker

-Yeah, to build off of that, I would say that right now we're in a mode where we are recovering to, as Hunter said, that prepandemic basis as the consumer gradually starts to improve, as we mentioned.
+Yeah, to build off of that, Arun, I would say that right now we're in a mode where we are recovering to, as Andra said, that pre-pandemic basis as the consumer gradually starts to improve, as we mentioned.
 So I think it's a little early to be able to call long-term trends because we have to see a little bit more there.
-But as we look at what's driving the softness right now, whether it's destocking or whether it's just kind of the macros and things like that, it's too early to make a call that there's any change in the drivers for our business over the long term.
-So we haven't really changed that perspective yet.
-Now, to your question about the back half of the year too, so it's included in our materials on page four, we do expect things in the back half of the year to be up mid-single digits or high single digits.
-Again, to your kind of what you're alluding to, there are easier counts.
-We were down mid-teens last year, so we will be comping those to be able to give us stronger growth overall to recovering in time to prepandemic levels.
-And then we'll see the longer-term trends unfold.
+But as we look at what's driving the softness right now, whether it's destocking or whether it's just kind of the macros and things like that, It's too early to make a call that there's any change in the drivers for our business over the long term, so we haven't really changed that perspective yet.
+Now, to your question about the back half of the year, too, so it's included in our materials on page four.
+We do expect things in the back half of the year to be up mid-single digits or high single digits.
+Again, to kind of what you were alluding to, there are easier counts.
+We were down mid-teens last year, so we will be comping those to be able to give us stronger growth overall to recovering in time to pre-pandemic levels.
+And then we'll see the longer term trends unfold.

 speaker